 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-If you’ve visited any websites recently, you’ve likely had to accept or deny cookies.
+You’ve likely had to accept or deny cookies while browsing online.
 Online privacy laws exist to give website visitors the choice of what information site owners can collect.

 Although there isn’t a cookie law in place across the entire U.S., California regulates cookie usage through the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA).
 There’s also the General Data Protection Regulation (GDPR) and ePrivacy Regulation that protect citizens of the European Union.